kinglime/MobHide/README.md

 Permission Node(s)
 ------------------------
 MobHide uses one single permission node, give the permission to all users you want to be **safe** from mobs.
+I personally use and recommend [PermissionsBukkit](http://dev.bukkit.org/bukkit-mods/permbukkit/) as a permissions plugin.

 * **`mobhide.hidden`**